Colin Powell dies, exemplary general stained by Iraq claims

 Associated Press

-WASHIINGTON (AP) — Colin Powell, who served Democratic and Republican presidents in war and peace but whose sterling reputation was forever stained by his faulty claims to justify the U.S. war in Iraq, died Monday of COVID-19 complications.
+WASHIINGTON (AP) — Colin Powell, the boundary-breaking military leader and diplomat whose sterling reputation of service to Republican and Democratic presidents was stained by his faulty claims to justify the 2003 U.S. war in Iraq, died Monday of COVID-19 complications.
 He was 84.

-A veteran of the Vietnam War, Powell rose to the rank of four-star general and in 1989 became the first Black chairman of the Joint Chiefs of Staff.
-In that role he oversaw the U.S. invasion of Panama and later the U.S. invasion of Kuwait to oust the Iraqi army in 1991.
+A veteran of the Vietnam War, Powell spent 35 years in the Army and rose to the rank of four-star general before becoming the first Black chairman of the Joint Chiefs of Staff.
+His oversight of the U.S. invasion of Kuwait to oust the Iraqi army in 1991 made him a household name, prompting speculation for nearly a decade that he might run for president, a course he ultimately decided against.

-But his legacy was marred when, in 2003, he went before the U.N.
-Security Council as secretary of state and made the case for U.S. war against Iraq at a moment of great international skepticism.
-He cited faulty information claiming Saddam Hussein had secretly stashed weapons of mass destruction.
-Iraq’s claims that it had no such weapons represented “a web of lies,” he told the world body.
+President George W. Bush chose Powell to become secretary of state, the first Black person to represent the U.S. on the world stage.
+His tenure, however, was marred by his 2003 address to the U.N.
+Security Council in which he cited faulty information to claim that Iraqi leader Saddam Hussein had secretly stashed weapons of mass destruction.
+Such weapons never materialized, and though Saddam was removed, the war devolved into years of military and humanitarian losses.

-In announcing his death on social media, Powell’s family said he had been fully vaccinated against the coronavirus.
+In announcing Powell’s death, his family said he had been fully vaccinated against the coronavirus.

-“We have lost a remarkable and loving husband, father and grandfather and a great American,” the family said.
-Powell had been treated at Walter Reed National Medical Center in Bethesda, Maryland.
+The family’s announcement said, “We have lost a remarkable and loving husband, father and grandfather and a great American,.”

-Peggy Cifrino, Powell’s longtime aide, said he had been treated over the past few years for multiple myeloma, a blood cancer.
-The Powell family’s social media post did not address whether Powell had any underlying illnesses.
+Flags were ordered lowered at the White House, State Department, Pentagon and other government buildings.

-Powell was the first American official to publicly lay the blame for the 9/11 terrorist attacks on Osama bin Laden’s al-Qaida network and made a lightning trip to Pakistan in October, 2001 to demand that then-Pakistani President Pervez Musharraf cooperate with the United States in going after the Afghanistan-based group, which also had a presence in Pakistan, where bin Laden was later killed.
+As George W. Bush’s first secretary of state, Powell led a State Department that was dubious of the military and intelligence communities’ conviction that Saddam possessed or was developing weapons of mass destruction.
+And yet, despite his reservations, he presented the administration’s case that Saddam indeed posed a major regional and global threat in a speech to the U.N.
+Security Council in February 2003.
+The following month, Bush gave the go-ahead for the invasion.

-As President George W. Bush’s first secretary of state, Powell led a State Department that was dubious of the military and intelligence communities’ conviction that Saddam Hussein possessed or was developing weapons of mass destruction.
-And yet, despite his reservations, he presented the administration’s case that Saddam indeed posed a major regional and global threat in a speech to the UN Security Council in the run-up to the war.
+The U.N. speech, replete with Powell’s display of a vial of what he said could have been a biological weapon, was seen as a low point in his career, although he had removed some elements from the remarks that he deemed to have been based on poor intelligence assessments.

-That speech, replete with his display of a vial of what he said could have been a biological weapon, was later derided as a low-point in Powell’s career, although he had removed some elements that he deemed to have been based on poor intelligence assessments.
+Still, Powell maintained in a 2012 interview with The Associated Press that on balance, the U.S. succeeded in Iraq.

 Bush said Monday that he and former first lady Laura Bush were “deeply saddened” by Powell’s death.